matthew-roche/astro-spacey/README.md

 ### STEP 8
-Frontend can be deployed anywhere needed, we did the deployment on vercel hobby plan and used their [service-side functions for proxy](https://github.com/matthew-roche/astro-spacey/tree/main/frontend/api).
+Frontend can be deployed anywhere needed, we did the deployment on vercel hobby plan and used their [service-side functions for proxy](https://vercel.com/docs/functions), have a look at [/frontend/api](https://github.com/matthew-roche/astro-spacey/tree/main/frontend/api).

 Below are the steps for vercel deployment, remember to sign up and create an account there.
 Then locally in the frontend root path, run below to install the packages:
 ```cmd
 npm install